jewkesy/M301/chapter1/README.md

 This is not true.
 LDAP was not designed for the purpose of external authentication.
 LDAP was designed to store user meta-data in a directory service.
 Kerberos was designed for the sole purpose of external authentication.

+## Enabling Kerberos
+Which of the following statements are true?
+Check all that apply:

+X	Kerberos and MongoDB have mutual trust through a shared key.
+X	Kerberos principals are case-sensitive.
+X	MongoDB uses the GSSAPI authentication mechanism for Kerberos authentication.
+X	LDAP Authentication support is a MongoDB Enterprise only feature.

+Answer

+All of the following statements are true:

+Kerberos and MongoDB have mutual trust through a shared key.
+Kerberos principals are case-sensitive.
+MongoDB uses the GSSAPI authentication mechanism for Kerberos authentication.
+LDAP Authentication support is a MongoDB Enterprise only feature.

+## Enabling Internal Authentication
+Which of the following security mechanisms are supported by internal authentication with MongoDB?
+Check all that apply:
+	MONGODB-CR
+X	X.509
+	LDAP
+	Kerberos
+X	Keyfile

+Answer

+The following security mechanisms are supported by internal authentication with MongoDB:

+X.509
+Keyfile